 WITHIN days of arriving in London in 1956 he was offered a place in the London Festival Ballet for a tour of Western Europe and for several appearances in London.
-On leaving that company, he worked nine hours a day for four months at a London restaurant, this time to finance a study holiday in the world capital of Russian Ballet, Moscow.
-Attendance at ballet classes there was followed by advice that his long-forgotten application for a scholar-
+On leaving that company, he worked nine hours a day for four months at a London restaurant. this time to finance a study holiday in the world capital of Russian Ballet, Moscow.
+Attendance at ballet classes there was followed by advice that his long-forgotten application for a scholarfinance his way to dance study and to dance performance.